HomeNewsResearchUP Holds Discussion on Good Governance

 Preparing for the future

-Dr. Lozano said: "It is necessary to prepare future professionals, managers and public officials for decision making and this is a pending subject in universities in general.
-At Panamericana we already have a Bachelor's Degree in Government and Public Policy that addresses these issues".
+Dr. Lozano stated:“It is essential to prepare future professionals, executives, and public officials for decision-making, and this is generally an area that universities have yet to address.
+At the Panamericana University, we already offer a Bachelor’s degree in Government and Public Policy that addresses these issues.”

-In general, for the education sector, he stressed that it is important "the possibility of having skills programs that enable government experts to make effective, efficient and effective, sustainable and resilient decisions that achieve the common good".
+In general, with regard to the education sector, he emphasized the importance of “having skills-based programs that enable government experts to make effective, efficient, sustainable, and resilient decisions that, in some way, serve the common good.”

-Finally, Carlos Gadsden pointed out that "in order to have trustworthy governments, we have to have trustworthy citizens and that implies trustworthy companies, police schools and professionals that allow us to work for the design of a sustainable and resilient future".
+Finally, Carlos Gadsden noted that“in order to have trustworthy governments, we need to have confident citizens, and that means having trustworthy businesses, schools, police, and professionals— ones that allow us to work toward building a sustainable and resilient future.”

-This is a 12-week program that aims to promote the development of reliable, sustainable and resilient governments from a humanistic perspective of democratic governance, through an innovative methodology in public policy.
+This is a 12-week program designed to promote the development of trustworthy, sustainable, and resilient governments from a humanistic perspective on democratic governance, using an innovative approach to public policy.

 For more information: fgamboa@up.edu.mx